 Apps like Mint

-One of the most useful features offered by Personal Capital is the Allocation Checkup feature, which reviews your investment portfolio to save you on mutual fund fees.
+One of the most useful features offered by Empower is the Allocation Checkup feature, which reviews your investment portfolio to save you on mutual fund fees.
 This app also integrates with Apple Watch so you can keep track of your finances no matter where you are.
 All your accounts are updated in real-time, so you’ll know exactly how you’re doing in terms of goals.

 Tiller Miller offers a free 30-day trial to see how their budgeting tools and savings trackers can help you achieve your financial goals.
 After your free trial is up, the service costs $79 per year, with no pesky ads to distract you from spending wisely and saving to meet your goals.